EdoardoBonetti/ASC-bla/docs/index.rst

     cmake ..
     make

+The cpp tests are contained in the folder `cpp_tests`, the executables can be found in `build/cpp_tests`.

 To use ASC-bla in your code, set the compiler include path properly, and include the header files